Mahalabia (Muhallebi) | Middle Eastern Milk Pudding

-How to make Mahalabia (Muhallebi) using both corn starch or rice flour
+How to make Mahalabia using both corn starch or rice flour

-- You start by adding whole milk, corn starch OR rice flour, and sugar in a pot and whisking everything together until the corn starch/rice flour is dissolved
+You start by adding whole milk, corn starch OR rice flour, and sugar in a pot and whisking everything together, while cold, until the corn starch/rice flour is dissolved.

-- Then you add the cream (which is optional) and whisk over medium heat continuously for about 10 minutes until the mixture has thickened to a pudding consistency
+Then you add the cream and whisk over medium heat continuously for about 10 minutes until the mixture has thickened to a pudding consistency.
+I’ve tested it without cream (using only milk), and while it works, I find that the cream adds a luxurious flavour and more depth.

-- You pour it into serving cups (you can do one big dish as well), pop in the fridge to cool for at least a few hours, garnish with nuts when ready to serve and enjoy!
+You can then spoon it into serving cups, or a large dish, and pop them in the fridge to cool for at least a few hours.
+Garnish with nuts only when you’re ready to serve and enjoy!

 Mahalabia | 4 Ingredient Middle Eastern Milk Pudding